auxua/ConvenienceSystem2/README.md

 * ConvenienceSystemConsole - Simple Console Applciation for testing the convenience backend
 * ConvenienceSystemApp - The Shared project providing Xamarin.Forms Code/Pages for the mobile Apps
 * ConvenienceSystemApp.Droid/.WinPhone/.iOS - The mobile Apps for the system clients (see screenshots)
+* ConvenienceSystemUWP - The Shared project providing Xamarin.Forms Content for UWP Apps
+* ConvenienceSystemUWP.UWP - The App for universal Windows Platform
 * WebAdminClient - A ASP.NET (WebForms) Web application providing a UI for administrative Tasks
 * Toolbox - A simple Console Application for random String and password hash generation